dmsc/fastbasic/compiler/USAGE.md

   code.
 The default segment is `BYTECODE`, if you change the segment you must ensure that there is a segment with that name in the linker configuration.

+- **-DL:***symbol=value*
+  Defines the linker symbol with the given value.
+This is used to pass options to the linker that alter the configuration.

+  For example, passing `-DL:__CARTSIZE__=0x4000` when using the Atari 5200 target will produce a 16kB cartridge binary instead of the 32kB default.

 - **-target-path**:*path*
   Sets the path where the target definition files are searched.
 The default is to search in the same folder as the compiler executable.